MarkH5555/NodeApp1/README.md

-Nodemon installed: run the server with >npm run dev
+Nodemon installed: Start the server in App1/ with >npm run dev

-Run the front end with >npm start in the client folder
+Start the React front end in App1/client/ with >npm start in the client folder